BlackSheepCalvin/CodingStyles/Experiment details.md

 * what if we want to write something out differently?
 * what if we want to log something?
 Kindof like analytics?

-#### Then write the next Variation
-#### When every variation is done:
+Initially variations can differ from eachother a little, but during this testing phase, all variations should be changed so the write exactly the same messages and behave the same way.
+(But to keep their own distinct styles, they dont have to use the same text sources!)

-Select the ones that are promising, or claim to be better for bigger projects, and then:
+Eliminate the ones that are too painful to work with.
+Exceptions can be made for variations that claim to scale better for bigger projects.

-#### Do the next version for every selected variation.
-And see how they feel like to work with!
+#### Then: Repeat these steps for the next Version (V2, V3, etc)!

 ## Rules:
 * Always try to make the best out of every variation!
 If something is obviously stupid, dont do it!
-* Use clean code everywhere, simplify everywhere, use (or break) single resp if needed, etc! - except of corse if a variation is about blindly following something
+* Use clean code everywhere, simplify everywhere, use (or break) SOLID if needed, etc! - except of corse if that would break the essence of the coding style (Don't skip unit tests if you're doing TDD)
-* Use unit tests when you feel you need to use them - except of corse test focused variations
-* Dont think ahead of iterations!
-You cant prepare the code for future requirements, so in iteration 1(V1) you only consider V1 requirements.
-And in V2 only V1 and V2 reqs.
+* Don't think ahead of versions!
+You can't prepare the code for future requirements, so in iteration 1(V1) you only consider V1 requirements.
+And in V2 only V1 and V2 requirements, etc.
-* As a consequence of the above, also don't make up future requirements just because you are writing a code that would work great for those requirements.
+* As an extension of the above, also don't make up future requirements just because you are writing a code that would work great for those requirements.
+(For example make up an unlikely requirement to replace part of the code, just because you just wrote something that would nicely allow that)

 ## The test problem:
 #### First iteration (V1)